TomaszKoltuniak/TomaszKoltuniak/README.md

 # About me [LinkedIn](https://www.linkedin.com/in/tomaszkoltuniak)
-Hi, I'm a 19-year-old currently studying IT in high school in Warsaw.
-I'm mostly interested in programming and finance.
-In my free time, I enjoy hanging out with cats, cycling, drone piloting, and learning about urban planning.
+Hi, I'm a 19 year old IT Technician from Warsaw.
+My main interests lie in programming and finance.
+In my free time, I love hanging out with cats, cycling, piloting drones, and learning about urban planning.

 # Skills
 - Software development in Python, Flask, JS, PHP and C.